 The Practice to Policy® Health Awards Programme was launched to support innovative solutions in primary biliary cholangitis (PBC), with two parallel programmes for the United States and for Europe and Canada.
-The programme will provide financial support for short-term initiatives that are funded for up to one year.
+The programme aims to provide financial support for short-term initiatives that are funded for up to one year.

 Is my project eligible for a Practice to Policy® award?

 The Practice to Policy® Health Awards Programme in PBC encourages the development of innovative projects, which are designed to improve the lives of people living with PBC.
-In 2019, we are focusing on local and national projects that pioneer collaborative care between healthcare professionals and people living with PBC.
-Specifically, we are seeking projects that:
+In 2019, we focused on local and national projects that pioneered collaborative care between healthcare professionals and people living with PBC.
+Specifically, we sought out projects that:

-- Create tools or platforms that enable or encourage timely monitoring of patients
+- Created tools or platforms that enable or encourage timely monitoring of patients

-- Provide resources to improve the dialogue between people living with PBC and their healthcare professional
+- Provided resources to improve the dialogue between people living with PBC and their healthcare professional

-- Encourage collaborative care in PBC, e.g. through the appropriate use of existing or emerging best practice guidelines
+- Encouraged collaborative care in PBC, e.g. through the appropriate use of existing or emerging best practice guidelines

 Projects that are not eligible

-Patient apps: Please note, we will not be accepting project applications which focus on the development of patient apps.
-The Practice to Policy® programme is supporting a separate patient app initiative to ensure that our efforts as a community can be combined.
-If you would be interesting in becoming involved in this, please get in touch with the team at email@example.com.
+Patient apps: Please note, we do not accept project applications which focus on the development of patient apps.
+The Practice to Policy® programme supports a separate patient app initiative to ensure that our efforts as a community can be combined.
+If you would be interesting in becoming involved in this, please get in touch with the team at firstname.lastname@example.org.

-Recurring projects: While we will be supporting applications which seek to replicate winning projects, we will not be accepting applications for recurring projects from previous winners themselves.
-Ongoing projects are still eligible to apply; however, applications must act as standalone and distinct components of the organisation or institution’s activities, and clearly align to the 2019 eligibility criteria.
+Recurring projects: While we support applications, which seek to replicate winning projects, we do not accept applications for recurring projects from previous winners themselves.
+Ongoing projects are still eligible to apply; however, applications must act as standalone and distinct components of the organisation or institution’s activities, and clearly align to the eligibility criteria for that year.